Anni Albers: Bauhaus

-The Bauhaus at Dessau was closed in 1932 under pressure from the Nazi party and moved briefly to Berlin, permanently closing a year later in August 1933.
-Albers, who was Jewish, made the move with her husband and the Bauhaus to Berlin, but then fled to North Carolina, where the couple was invited by Philip Johnson to teach at the experimental Black Mountain College, arriving stateside in November 1933.
-Albers served as an assistant professor of art.
+Black Mountain College

+At Black Mountain College, Anni Albers served as an assistant professor of art.
+She was made an official faculty member in 1935.
+Albers was the primary creator of the weaving program, but taught alongside several other faculty members.
 The school was focused on "learning by doing" or "hands-on learning."
-In the early 1940s when Albers moved classrooms and the looms were not yet set up, she had her students go outside and find their own weaving materials.
-This was a basic exercise on material and structure.
-Albers regularly experimented with different material in her work and this allowed the students to imagine what it might have been like for the ancient weavers.
-Anni and Josef Albers both taught at Black Mountain until 1949.
+Albers promoted experimentation with weaving in additional to learning technical skills, such as weave structures, theory, and draft notation.
+In the early 1940s when the school moved campuses and the looms were not yet set up, she had her students go outside and find materials to practice weaving exercises.
+Albers regularly experimented with different material in her work.
+Anni and Josef Albers both taught at Black Mountain College until 1949.
 During these years Albers's design work, including weavings, were shown throughout the US.
 She received her US citizenship in 1937.
 In 1940 and 1941, Albers co-curated a traveling exhibition on jewellery from household with one of the Black Mountain students, Alex Reed, that opened in the Willard Gallery in New York City.
+The exhibition included about fifty necklaces made from non-textile materials, hardware, and household items.
+The exhibition also reflected influence from pre-Columbian artwork.

+In addition to her touring exhibitions, Albers promoted the Black Mountain College weaving program through her writing.
+Albers contributed to magazines such as Craft Horizons, the Magazine of Art, and Design Magazine.
+Albers's work at Black Mountain College and the weaving program was very influential on both the school, and on design in the midcentury United States.

 In 1949, Albers became the first textile designer to have a solo exhibition at the Museum of Modern Art in New York City.
 Albers's design exhibition at MoMA began in the fall and then toured the US from 1951 until 1953, establishing her as one of the most important designers of the day.
 During these years, she also made many trips to Mexico and throughout the Americas, becoming an avid collector of pre-Columbian artwork.
+While Albers was on sabbatical to prepare for her MoMA exhibition, Trude Guermonprez and Franziska Mayer, taught many of the weaving classes.
+Guermonprez took on much of the work of the weaving program at Black Mountain College.

+Anni Albers was very influenced by pre-Columbian textiles.
+This is reflected in her art, her travels, and by the art she collected.
+A significant example of this collecting occurred when Albers worked with Black Mountain College to create the Harriet Engelhardt Memorial Collection after the passing of student, Harriet Engelhardt, for whom Albers was an advisor.
+The collection is composed of textiles, primarily from Mexico and South America, but also includes items from Italy, the Pacific Islands, and Africa.
+The collection was exhibited and stored at Black Mountain College until its closing.
+When Black Mountain College closed, Albers helped move the collection to the Yale University Art Gallery.